communityvirtualpowerplant/simpleDemandResponse/README.md

 A simple MQTT based implementation of a demand response system composed of behind-the-meter (BTM) batterys and smart switches.

+There are 2 database files:
+* Participants
+* Data

 ## Demand Response (DR) and Virtual Power Plants (VPP)

 ### DR Event Actions